 Train rides can be long, and unless you have a designated layover time, there isn’t time to exit for a bite to eat during stops.
-The Frecce and Intercity trains technically offer food in a designated car or pushcart, but whether the pusher of the cart is feeling sprightly enough to push it all the way to your car is a toss up in the air.
+The Trenitalia and Italo trains technically offer food in a designated car or pushcart, but whether the pusher of the cart is feeling sprightly enough to push it all the way to your car is a toss up in the air.
 General advice for food: bring your own.
 Pick something up from the train station before you leave and assure your satisfaction when your stomach starts to rumble.
 (Unless you are in Milan…)

 2. The Necessary Precautions

 American restrooms are pristine in comparison to European restrooms.
-If you’re easily disgusted by stateside lavatories in planes and busses, prepare yourself.
+If you’re easily disgusted by stateside lavatories in planes and buses, prepare yourself.
 In order to spare the gory details, let’s just say they’re not very clean…or well stocked.
 Clever travelers know to bring some spare toilet paper or tissue and have a bottle of hand sanitizer, just in case.

 3. Check It Before You…Lug It All Over Town

 Considering taking a trip from Rome to Milan, and stopping in a small town in between for the day?
 Think carefully…most medium-sized and small train stations do not have a place to put your luggage, and tourists are often forced to port their suitcases with them.
 Sure, lugging a 50-pound suitcase through narrow cobblestone streets can create enough angst to be prepared to fight like an Italian if the occasion arises, but unless you’re into self-torture, best to check if the station has a Deposito Bagagli beforehand.